 This took place in late Jan 2018.
 I was attending the inaugural cohort of the India Leaders for Social Sector (ILSS) program at Sonipat and our program organisers got our entire cohort to pay a field visit to the headquarters of Goonj at New Delhi.
-Before we left Sonipat I had a token understanding of Goonj and its founder, the Magsaysay Award winner and Ashoka Fellow Anshu Gupta .
-Goonj, an NGO specialising in recycling clothes and used household or office articles is a bright spot in India’s social sector and celebrated its twentieth anniversary this month.
+Before we left Sonipat I had a token understanding of Goonj and its founder, Ashoka Fellow and Magsaysay Award winner, Anshu Gupta .
+Goonj, started as an NGO specialising in recycling clothes and used household or office articles is a bright spot in India’s social sector and celebrated its twentieth anniversary this month.

 As part of our visit, we spent a half day at Goonj’s processing facility, which also included a lengthy conversation session with Anshu.
 The centre is organised very professionally and is designed to enable easy sorting and quick despatch of material to be re-used.
 Anshu, who is also known as India’s clothman, started his journey as a clothing provider for the poor and supporting menstrual hygiene for women who did not have the means.
 Says Anshu, “people don’t die because of (severe) cold; they die because of lack of clothing.”
 However, Goonj has come a long way since then and although clothing remains a crucial activity, it has diversified its efforts into building bridges, wells, canals, roads, drainage systems, rainwater-harvesting systems.

 Goonj Processing Centre at Sarita Vihar, New Delhi